wichmann-lab/python-psignifit/docs/basic-usage.md

 print(result.confidence_intervals['threshold'])
 ```

-Each element in this result contain the lower and
+Each element in this dictionary contain the lower and
 upper bound for the asked confidences.
 In this case it returns the intervals for the default confidences of
 95%, 90% and 68%.